 Its most well-known feature is the Navajo Bridge in Lee’s Ferry, which is an iconic steel arch bridge spanning the Colorado River.
-There is also a small visitor’s center at the bridge as well, which, I think, is the best place to begin the visit at.
+There is also a small visitor’s center at the bridge as well, which, I think, is the best place to begin your visit at.

 Getting to Marble Canyon